binaryphile/binaryphile.github.io/_posts/2020-02-18-what-the-heck-do-those-cassandra-latency-metrics-mean-anyways.md

 -   **Histogram:** - distribution of the latency of the operations (read/write).
 The underlying sample on which the percentiles are based is continually updated and [heavily biased] to the last five minutes.
-The count, mean, etc. metrics other than the percentiles are not biased and instead are for the lifetime of the service.
+The rest of the metrics (count, mean, etc.) are not biased and instead are for the lifetime of the service.

     -   **durationUnit** - the unit of the returned latency values, namely milliseconds